Healthy Children Thrive and Flourish

 To survive and thrive, all children need access to comprehensive, affordable health coverage that is easy to get and keep.

 Unmet health needs can result in children falling behind developmentally and having trouble catching up physically, socially, and academically.
 Poor children and children of color have worse access to health care and as a result often start life several steps behind their wealthier and healthier White peers.
 This is why CDF-Ohio works to ensure all children have access to child-specific health coverage that is affordable for families.
-Thanks in large part to Medicaid and the Children’s Health Insurance Program (CHIP), the number of uninsured children in Ohio is at a historic low.
-We are working to protect those gains and to ensure that children who do not yet have coverage get it.
+Thanks in large part to Medicaid and the Children’s Health Insurance Program (CHIP), the number of uninsured children in Ohio was at historic lows until recently.
+We are working to reverse this trend to get all CHIP/Medicaid eligible children enrolled, and to ensure that children who do not yet have coverage get it.
 We must not move backward.
 Instead we must work to expand health coverage for the remaining uninsured children, keep all children enrolled in coverage, and ensure timely access to appropriate care.

 End Health Disparities